-$\ensuremath{\texttt{1}}\xspace$ A further breakdown of net operating expenses can be seen in note 4.
+1 A further breakdown of net operating expenses can be seen in note 4.

-As a percentage of net earned premium, brokerage costs are approximately 12.1%.
 Brokerage costs are deferred and expensed over the life of the associated premiums in accordance with accounting guidelines.
 Other acquisition costs comprise costs that have been identified as being directly related to underwriting activity (e.g. underwriters' salaries and Lloyd's box rental).
 These costs are also deferred in line with premium earning patterns.
-Administrative expenses comprise primarily IT costs, facilities costs, Lloyd's central costs and other support costs.
-These other acquisition and administration expenses are not incurred directly by the syndicate, but are recharged to it through the Managing Agent.
+Administrative expenses comprise primarily IT costs, staff costs, facilities costs, Lloyd's central costs and other support costs.

-The expense ratio is a measure of the net operating expenses to net earned premium.
-The expense ratio for 2022 is 71%.
+The expense ratio is a measure of net operating expenses to net earned premium.
+The expense ratio for 2022 is 35% (2021: 36%).